 There are a number of ways to reduce risk of STIs:

 Use a condom.
 Try to use a condom every time for vaginal, anal and oral sex.
 Be prepared by always carrying condoms with you.
 Here are some tips on using a condom

 Talk about sex.
-Here are some tips of talking about sex with you partner, young child or teenager
+Here are some tips for talking about sex with your partner, young child or teenager